sarpilgaz/yt_twitch_WoN_chatbot/README.md

 ```bash
 pyinstaller --clean --onefile --add-data "config.json:." --name chatbots main.py
 ```
-This will create a single executable file located in the `dist` directory.
-It should not be necessary, but it is best practice to have `config.json` in the same directory as the executeable created.
+This will create a single executable file located in the `dist` directory. `config.json` must be in the same directory as the executeable created.